 sensory needs.

-Taking online courses on sensory processing disorder diets is a convenient way to add to your toolbox of skills, ensuring you can best reach each child, whatever your domain of practice.
-While professionals may have significant knowledge and skill, if they cannot teach a child in a way that the child will learn, they will not be successful.
-By learning to recognize the need for a sensory diet and understanding how to implement it, you will expand your ability to give over the skills and knowledge that you already have.
+Taking an online course on sensory processing disorder is a convenient way to add to your skill toolbox, ensuring you can best reach each child, no matter your domain of practice.
+While professionals may have significant knowledge and skills, one needs to teach a child in a way that allows them to learn in order to be successful.
+By learning to recognize the need for a sensory diet and understanding how to implement it, you can expand your ability to share the skills and knowledge you already have.
+For more information about sensory integration certification and other courses offered by Theramoves, contact Theramoves.